summa-dev/halo2-experiments/README.md

 | 56677 | 100 | 100
 | 45563 | 700 |

-The constraint is enforced as a permutation check between the cell of the advise column and the cell of the instance column.
+The constraint is enforced as a permutation check between the cell of the advice column and the cell of the instance column.

 In this example, we don't really need a selector as we are not enforcing any custom gate.